18Dominik/architecture/README.md

 - Acyclic Dependency Principle: defined by Robert C. Martin, states that the dependency graph of packages/building blocks/components should have no cycles.
 - CRC-Cards: Class/Component Name, Responsibility, Collaborators

-### Creation/Factory pattern
+### Creation/Factory pattern (Creational)
 factory method allows a class to delegate the creation of objects to subclasses.
+Decouple creation of related objects.
 - creating objects without having to specify the exact class of these objects.
 - Objects returned by a factory method are often referred to as products.
 - you can override the factory method in a subclass and change the class of products being created by the method.